What is Naloxone?

 Naloxone and Rapid Detox

 Opioid dependence is a condition in which the body physically depends on opioids for normal functioning.
-Dependence is characterized by tolerance or withdrawal.
+For instance, we characterize dependence by tolerance or withdrawal.
 Tolerance refers to needing higher doses of the drug to achieve the same effects.
-Withdrawal refers to symptoms that arise when it has been a while since a person has gotten the drug.
-These signs indicate that a person’s body has physiologically changed to depend on opioids for everyday functioning.
+Whereas, withdrawal refers to symptoms that arise when it has been a while since a person has gotten the drug.
+In other words, these signs indicate that a person’s body has physiologically changed to depend on opioids for everyday functioning.

 One of the challenges in treating opioid dependence is that withdrawal symptoms are unpleasant and may even be dangerous.
-Opioid withdrawal involves gastrointestinal distress, runny nose, anxiety, agitation, and muscle aches.
-Rapid detox protocols are designed to speed the withdrawal process, making it easier for a person to overcome opioid dependence.
+For instance, opioid withdrawal involves gastrointestinal distress, runny nose, anxiety, agitation, and muscle aches.
+However, rapid detox protocols are designed to speed the withdrawal process, making it easier for a person to overcome opioid dependence.
 Rapid detox involves the administration of naloxone in a safe, medically supervised environment.
 Naloxone sweeps opioid molecules from their receptors in the brain, causing physical detoxification within a period of hours.
-This allows patients to overcome withdrawal and focus on recovery from addiction.
+In conclusion, this allows patients to overcome withdrawal and focus on recovery from addiction.

 Counteracting the Nation’s Opioid Epidemic